spices-solutions/wathqny/packages/astro-toolkit/README.md

 ### Contribution

-If you would like to contribute to the Astro Toolkit, please follow the guidelines in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+If you would like to contribute to the Astro Toolkit, please follow the guidelines in the [CONTRIBUTING.md](https://github.com/spices-solutions/wathqny/blob/astro-toolkit%400.1.0/packages/astro-toolkit/CONTRIBUTING.md)